jonasmalacofilho/plan-timetracker/README.md

 ## Building

-This is written in Haxe, and runs on the Neko VM.
+This is written in Haxe, and runs on the Neko VM on Windows, Mac and Linux.

 To install the dependencies: